-Unusual Option Activity Scanner: Uncover What Big Hedge Funds Are Doing - Cabot Wealth Network
+Unusual Options Activity Scanner: Uncover What Big Hedge Funds Are Doing

 A bull risk reversal is typically used when a rise in the price of the underlying asset is expected.
 The strategy usually involves the sale of an out-of-the-money put and the purchase of an out-of-the-money call.
 The trade has unlimited profit potential to the upside and extreme loss potential to the downside.

-For example, a January 20/25 bull risk reversal for a $1 credit would be:
+For example, a January 20/25 bull risk reversal sold for a hypothetical $1 net credit would be:

 Sale of January 20 Puts, and

-Note: *This post is periodicially updated to reflect market conditions.